daparic/testdriver/README.md

 ```

 ## III) Test
-Read data from the driver:
+Read data from the driver using the `dd` command:
 ```
 dd if=/dev/johnny bs=13 count=3
 ```